-We recently celebrated my daughter’s 16th birthday, and I made this gluten-free dairy-free cake for our extended family party.
+We recently celebrated my daughter’s 16th birthday, and I made this gluten-free, dairy-free cake for our extended family party.
 The feedback I received from our family and friends was overwhelmingly positive.
-Everyone loved it, and said it was some of the best chocolate cake they’ve ever had.
+Everyone loved it and said it was some of the best chocolate cakes they’d ever had.

 My niece told me, “I don’t like cake, Aunty Mēgan, but I always love yours.”